 Other companies associated with Timeshare Relief (you might say that Timeshare Relief is the “Parent” company) include Transfer Smart, Transfer America, Transfer on the Spot and Right Choice Transfer.

-You can also find out more about this company and its owners in Woody’s Roadkill Cafe, where they were awarded a Dead Skunk Award for their practices.
+You can also find out more about this company and its owners in the now defunct Woody’s Roadkill Cafe, where they were awarded a Dead Skunk Award for their practices.

 Most recently their company USA Timeshare Relief began to offer the same services for fractional ownership, and the wording of their press announcement for that is every bit as ambiguous as it is for their other companies.

 Besides Timeshare Relief, other well known postcard companies (aka transfer companies or repurchasers) include: Vacation Solutions; We Collect Timeshares; Apex Professionals; Timeshare Independence; and Timeshare Rescue.
 There are several others as well, and they are proliferating rapidly.

 And keep in mind that still, as in years gone by, there are postcard companies that just take the money and run, no legal and duly recorded transfer of ownership occurs and the owners are still obligated for their timeshare costs, etc. Even the American Resort Development Association (ARDA) has issued a warning about postcard companies.